kyrylo/kyrylo.org/posts/2018/09/30/cavite.md

 fascinating stories of the history of the place.
 He's been the guide there for decades and he actually *has* witnessed Emilio Aguinaldo himself.

-Unfortunately, the history has concealed the pictures of the shrine.
+Unfortunately, lady History preferred not to reveal the pictures of the shrine.
 Here's a picture of a Kawit church during a mass, instead.
 <img class="lazy" src="/images/i.png" data-src="https://imgur.com/s7Y79YU.jpg"/>
 <noscript><img src="https://imgur.com/s7Y79YU.jpg"></noscript>